kyma-project/test-infra/cmd/image-builder/README.md

 ```

 All enabled signers under `'*'` are used globally.
 Additionally, if a repository contains another signer configuration
-in the `org/repo` key, image-builder also uses this service to sign the image.
+in the `org/repo` key, Image Builder also uses this service to sign the image.
 If the job is running in CI (Prow), it picks up the current `org/repo` value from the default Prow variables.
 If binary
 is running outside of CI, `--repo` flag will have to be used.
 Otherwise, the configuration will not be used.